 On my guided tours of Bethlehem, you can visit the famous Church of St. Catherine of Alexandria.
 It is just next to the Church of Nativity.
 A stairway on the right side of the nave goes down into the complex caves and chambers cut-out from the rock.
 These include the Cave of St. Jerome and the Chapel of Holy Innocents.
 So If you feel like you want to know more; so get in touch and let’s go touring!
 My tours are 9 hours long and are custom-made exactly how my guests want them.
 Usually, I pick my clients when convenient for them and the tour ends when it gets dark.
 I recommend you to get in touch as soon as possible that you could get an early bird quote!

-Lastly, I have also free itineraries that you could take a look at and lots of more information on the site.
+Lastly, I also have free itineraries that you could look at and lots of more information on the site.
 So, happy exploring my website and I hope to see you soon on one of my private tours of Israel.
 So Bye for now and don’t hesitate to get in touch!